 - Resist the immediate reaction to let your pet out of the carrier.
 We in fact left the cats in the carriers with supervised time out for about a day after moving in.

-- Check out all the doors to the outside are closed and window screens are secure.
+- Make all the doors to the outside are closed and window screens are secure.
 Our vet recommended starting the cats off in a small area and slowly expanding their territory.

 - After securing a safe room, fill it with their familiar sights and smells before letting the cats out.
-We set out some of our clothing, set up the bed, and had saved some of their old litter which we put in their litter box.
-Supervised, we let the cats out for a bit to explore.
+We set out some of our clothing, set up the bed, and had saved some of their old litter, which we put in their litter box.
+While under supervision, we let the cats out for a bit to explore.

 - Keep the cats in the same room for several days if they are stressed out or frightened.
 It will depend on your cat when they are ready to be exposed to more of the home.
-By the end of the week our kitten was comfortable following us into every room of the house whereas, our thirteen year old cat finally came out of his hiding place in a walk in closet after about three weeks.
+By the end of the week, our kitten was comfortable following us into every room of the house, whereas our 13-year old cat finally came out of his hiding place in a walk-in closet after about three weeks.